Steps for Students Filling Out the FAFSA® Form

 You’ll also be asked if you’re homeless or at risk of being homeless.
 If you answer yes, you’ll see an additional question about who made that determination.

-If you selected “None of these apply” to the circumstances listed on the “Student Personal Circumstances” page, you’ll be asked if unusual circumstances prevent you from contacting your parent(s).
+If you selected “None of these apply” to the circumstances listed on the “Student Personal Circumstances” page and you don’t meet the other criteria to be an independent student, you’ll be asked if unusual circumstances prevent you from contacting your parent(s).

 After answering the questions on these pages, the FAFSA form will inform you of your dependency status (as determined by law) for federal student aid purposes.
 Your dependency status isn’t based on if you live with your parents, if they provide financial support, or if they claim you as a dependent on their taxes.